VI.H. CURRENT COMMITTEES (rev. 3/2009)

 d) Upon approval of the slate, the chair obtains biographical and professional information from candidates for office for inclusion on the ballot.
 The chair sends camera-ready copy for the ballot to the Administrative Officer by the date indicated in the official calendar.

 e) The President at the annual business meeting of the Association makes announcement of the recipients of citations.
-(The President is responsible for having the text of the citation written and commissions a calligrapher to prepare the presentation version of the citation).
+(The President is responsible for having the text of the citation written and commissions a calligrapher to prepare the presentation version of the citation)

 f) The file documenting the committee's work is submitted to the President by the annual meeting.

-The President will appoint one non-Board member to serve as chair-elect in his or her first year on the committee; that person will continue to serve on the committee for a second year as chair.
+The President will appoint one non-Board member to serve as chair-elect in their first year on the committee; that person will continue to serve on the committee for a second year as chair.
 The Nominating Committee includes five members, only one of whom may be a member of the Board of Directors.
 Only the chair may serve a consecutive term, and that person may only serve two consecutive years.
 All members of this committee must be personal members. (rev. 7/2011) (rev. 5/2013)

 VI.H.5.c.
 OTHER PROCEDURES AND POLICIES